 The betrayal of adultery often brings immense pain.
 Nothing hurts more than knowing for sure that your partner has had or is having an affair.
 Truthfully, there is no legal remedy that can mute the anguish and pain you feel.
 However, there are legal options you can consider against the person who interfered with your marriage.
 Alienation of affection is an option you may be able to pursue if your spouse had an affair.
+To learn more, contact our alienation of affection attorneys today.

 What Is Alienation of Affection?